nickyjgarland/traj/README.md

 # traj
-R code and data for bibliometric analysis of TRAC publications
+This repository contains the R code and data for a bibliometric analysis of publications from the Theoretical Roman Archaeology Conference organisation

-This line was added using RStudio

-Testing testing